I can’t remember the exact moment when I realized I didn’t want to work full-time as a clinical physical therapist.

 Editor’s Note: Check out our spotlight series for inspiring interviews of non-clinical PT, OT, and SLP professionals!

-Finding my own non clinical jobs in healthcare.
+Finding my own path.

 So what path did I decide to pursue?
 With a bit of hustle and good fortune, I landed a job as a research physical therapist after graduation.
 I worked at the VA, teaching people with SCIs how to use robotic exoskeletons.

 It was a blast!
 It was still in the physical therapy world, but different enough from the clinic.
 I was using my degree, but wasn’t working the traditional patient care model.

 That role was a contract assignment, and would eventually come to an end, so I had a decision to make: should I re-join the traditional physical therapy career path and find a clinical role that may or may not make me happy—or should I follow my heart and pursue something that truly excited me?

 I wound up taking a role as a clinical consultant at a small medical device company called Leaf Healthcare, and I’ve been there ever since.
 I strongly believe in their mission and their product, and I am so proud to be a part of their team.